bonitasoft/bonita-doc/md/fragments.md

 # Fragments

 ::: info
-**Note:** For Bonita Performance, Efficiency, and Teamwork editions only.
+**Note:** For Bonita Entreprise, Performance, Efficiency, and Teamwork editions only.
 :::

 A fragment is a piece of a page, form or layout, composed of one or more widgets and/or containers.
 It can be inserted in other pages.
 A fragment has its own widget configurations and data, but can also expose data to the pages that include it.

-Fragments are available in the Bonita Performance, Efficiency, and Teamwork editions.
+Fragments are available in the Bonita Entreprise, Performance, Efficiency, and Teamwork editions.

 ## Fragment editor